P1dB vs TOI-1dB compression point,Third Order Intercept Point

-This page describes difference between P1dB(1dB compression point) and TOI(Third Order Intercept Point).
+This page compares P1dB vs TOI and mentions difference between P1dB (1dB compression point) and TOI (Third Order Intercept Point).
 It also describes IIP3,OIP3 etc.

 As mentioned TOI refers to Third Order Intercept Point.
 As we know from our discussion in intermodulation distortion page, saturated or overdriven amplifier produces unwanted products of input signals.
 This is known as IMD (Intermodulation Distortion).
-There are many combinations of input signals produced at the output.
-Out of these IMD products only third order products are vulnerable to interference due to its higher amplitude and close proximity with the desired signals.
+When two or more signals are fed to the nonlinear device whether passive or active will generate many combinations of input signals produced at the output.
+These contain first order, second order and third order products.
+Out of these intermodulation distortion (IMD) products only third order products are vulnerable to interference due to its higher amplitude and close proximity with the desired signals.
 For f1 and f2 input signals, output third order products namely 2f1-f2 as well as 2f2-f1 lead to IMD interference.

 Gain + IIP3 = OIP3

-It is useful to characterize linearity of a RF receiver for signals below the saturation level.
+The formula is useful in order to characterize linearity of a RF receiver for signals below the saturation level.